gu-lseg/intro-to-programming/source/functions.rst

 Functions
 *********

-Think of functions as actions, verbs, or commands.

-You can think of parameters as adverbs: 'run, quickly'
+You can think of functions as actions, verbs, or commands and you can think of parameters as adverbs: 'run, quickly'

 example::